Teikane/yukitengen-blog/_posts/2021-10-01-higurashi-sotsugou.md

 <details>
   <summary>Click to show spoilers.
 Themes</summary>

-<p>A theme from the original story is the lack in bonds and communication would lead to sinful tragedy.
+<pre>A theme from the original story is the lack in bonds and communication would lead to sinful tragedy.
 Mental illnesses is also a major motif.
 Gou and Sotsu is one way to follow up on these ideas.
-It is the excessive clinging to bonds that results in this round of tragedy.</p>
+It is the excessive clinging to bonds that results in this round of tragedy.

 The root of the problem was shown during Satokowashi where Rika's dream and Satoko's dream are in conflict.
 A scenario that can occur during graduation where friends have to choose to split up for other life events.
 We are shown why Satoko does not like her lifestyle when following Rika to a strict school.
 Satoko faces deteriorating mental health with signs of abandonment and was not able to healthy cope with the new environment.